 - Sales Tax Report

 - User Guide

 - Support Portal

-It’s worth noting that as you can see from how the menus are laid out, it’s obvious that the software focuses heavily on the accounting and reporting sections.
-Other than the accounting and reporting section, perhaps the most prominent other section is the “List” section.
-This helps you scan items, edit their listing info and prepare them to be shipped to Amazon FBA warehouses (if you’re using FBA).
+It’s worth noting that as you can see from how the menus are laid out, it’s evident that the software focuses heavily on the accounting and reporting sections.
+Other than the accounting and reporting section, perhaps the most prominent other part is the “List” section.
+This helps you scan items, edit their listing info, and prepare them to be shipped to Amazon FBA warehouses (if you’re using FBA).
 They also help you comply with Amazon’s box content information requirement, which is an added plus.

-There’s also an easy data export functionality that is directly accessible through the “Export” button right next to the date selection drop downs.
-On the left side, you have a sales vs profit chart basically comparing revenue to profit after subtracting expenses.
+There’s also an easy data export functionality that is directly accessible through the “Export” button right next to the date selection dropdowns.
+On the left side, you have a sales vs profit chart comparing revenue to profit after subtracting expenses.

 On the hand-right side, there’s an interesting pie chart that lays out all your monthly expenses.
-We can see that FBA fees, in general, are taking the biggest portion in terms of expenses, nothing else really compares.
-We notice that FBA Transaction Fees are the highest expense followed by selling fees and FBA inventory and inbound service fees.
+We can see that FBA fees, in general, are taking the most significant portion in terms of expenses, nothing else really compares.
+We notice that FBA Transaction Fees are the highest expense, followed by selling fees and FBA inventory and inbound service fees.

 1. Inventory Lab is a feature-rich listing service.